NathMorgan/module-productqa/README.md

 * Remove the use of collection for the frontend however collections was used to keep the functionality of Magento pager support

+* Improving email sent out to the admin (Including data from the question)

 * Add the error / success message to be part of the form so the customer can see it easier and not at the top of the page